 Need inspiration?
 Check out our OKR + KPI Example Library.

-To add Key Results to your team OKRs:
+Add Key Results to your Objectives

 - From the left navigation menu, click on your Group